Ultis/rawr/ReadMe.txt

  - Rawr.ProtWarr: Added support for 2T9, and a couple more trinkets.
 Added threat/damage from Deep Wouds
  - Rawr.TankDK: Fix for blood threat numbers being way off.
  - Rawr.DPSDK: Added support for 3.2.2 PTR changes.
- - Rawr.HolyPriest: Added support for 2T9 and 4T9.
+ - Rawr.HealPriest: Added support for 2T9 and 4T9.
  - Rawr.ShadowPriest: Added support for 2T9 and 4T9.
 Added 3.2.2 changes.
  - Rawr.Elemental: Fix for T9 bonuses.